jdoleary/Spellmasons/docs/Marketing.md

 - Homepage / Marketing / Steam Page / Email Signup
     - Marketing (Tell a story)
-        - Main tagline: "Multiplayer Tactical Wizardry.
+        - Elevator Pitch: "Multiplayer Tactical Wizardry.
 Spellmasons"
         - "Plan.
-Combine.
-Unleash.
+Combine. **Unleash**.
 Spellmasons!"
         - "Coorindate.
 Strategize.
 Invent.
 Spellmasons!"
+        - "Inventing new ways to unleash spells to devour your enemies"
+        - **Literally telling a story**: Organic tictoc/instagram reels/youtube shorts: "Pull a goon into lava, pull his corpse out of the lava, resurrect him and now he's on your side.
+Now he's attacking his buddies"
+            - Don't be corny, don't let it come off as a joke
         - "Magic with friends!
 Spellmasons"
         - "Magic is more fun with friends!
 Spellmasons"
         - Synonyms: